 One of the first milestones in recognizing the importance of turning a computer program into an everyday tool that bench chemists can use to complement their experimental work happened in 1998.
 Sir John Anthony Pople was a Nobel Prize winning theoretical chemist, and was awarded the Nobel Prize in Chemistry with Walter Kohn in the year 1998.
 It recognized their work in advancing the modeling of electronic structures of systems through sophisticated computer models.

 Computational chemistry has rapidly evolved over the last 50 years, and has dramatically changed the way research is carried out.
-Simply put, it has brought computers into the laboratory and as a result computers have expanded our view of the world around us.
+Simply put, computational chemistry has brought computers into the laboratory and as a result computers have expanded our view of the world around us.
 These programs allow chemists to have a “computational microscope” to look at the molecular level and accurately visualize molecules and how they fundamentally interact among each other.
 Scientists have learned how to turn complex theoretical models such as quantum mechanics, molecular mechanics, classical molecular dynamics and Monte Carlo Simulations methods into sophisticated software programs.
 These models, combined with the deep chemical knowledge of the research scientist, now plays a key role in today’s industrial, pharmaceutical or academic laboratory.

 The methods pioneered by these Nobel Laureates have been applied to systems ranging from modern semiconductor surfaces to the understanding how the Human Immunodeficiency Virus (HIV) causes acquired immunodeficiency syndrome (AIDS).
 One of the models that has been successfully used to study large molecules and the atoms that form molecules is classical molecular dynamics.
 The molecules are allowed to move for a certain period of time by numerically solving the Newton’s equations of motion for a system of interacting molecules.
 In this model, forces between the molecules and potential energy are defined by molecular mechanics force fields.
 The nature of this method has allowed researchers to apply this model to relatively large systems of biological interest.